Chart Color Schemes

 Roebourne features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.2% of all households, composed of 42.3% couples with children, 24.8% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 22.8%, with lone person households at 20.7% and group households comprising 2.1% of the total.
-The median household size is 2.9 people, larger than the Rest of WA average of 2.8.
+Family households account for 77.2% of all households, consisting of 42.3% couples with children, 24.8% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 22.8%, with lone person households at 20.7% and group households comprising 2.1%.
+The median household size is 2.9 people, which is larger than the Rest of WA average of 2.8.

 Frequently Asked Questions - Households